-The Bachelor of Arts degree in English prepares students for a world demanding effective communication and critical thinking skills.
-The English major is an ideal pre-professional major for careers in law, medicine, journalism, or business.
-Employers hire English majors for their communication skills and problem- solving creativity.
-English majors also may pursue teaching careers in language arts at the elementary, middle, or high school level, or they may continue with graduate studies for college teaching.
-Students seeking teacher certification in this major should refer to the Education Department section of this catalog for program admission requirements, required courses, and course descriptions.
+The Bachelor of Arts degree in English prepares students to communicate effectively and think critically.
+The English major is an ideal pre-professional major for careers in law, government, journalism, or business.
+English majors may pursue teaching careers in language arts at the elementary, middle, or high school level or graduate studies leading to the Master of Arts degree or doctoral degrees.
+Students seeking teacher certification in this major should refer to the Education Department section of this catalog for program admission and certification requirements.